 What We Do

 Our Mission

-To promote responsible business with and in Africa by bringing African voices, scholars and perspectives into Irish universities and leadership circles and advocating for trade, innovation, creativity and entrepreneurship as drivers of sustainable development.
+To promote responsible business with and in Africa by bringing African voices, scholars and perspectives into Irish universities and leadership circles, and by advocating for trade, innovation, creativity and entrepreneurship as drivers of sustainable development.

+What We Do